Undyne: Promotion and reception

-She has been considered among the best female characters by multiple critics.
-Game Informer writer Elise Favis identified as both one of her favorite female characters of 2015 and one of the best Undertale characters.
+Multiple critics have considered her among the best female characters.
+Game Informer writer Elise Favis named Undyne as one of her favorite female characters of 2015 and one of the best Undertale characters.
 She praised her for being "at times terrifying and merciless."
 Polygon writer Allegra Frank also regarded her as one of the best video game women of 2015, saying that she was the best female character to choose from in Undertale.
 She praised her character arc, going from an antagonizer who is "frightening and merciless" to having more depth.
-She discussed Undyne's reluctance to accept the human's friendship, as well as discussing how her romantic interest in Alphys helps drive players towards completing the "true pacifist" route.
+She discussed Undyne's reluctance to accept the player's friendship, as well as discussing how her romantic interest in Alphys helps drive players towards completing the "true pacifist" route.
 She also appreciated how she has a "no-holds-barred approach to everything," as well as her having her own vulnerabilities and insecurities despite that, finding her arc among Undertales "most compelling."
 She has also been praised as a favorite LGBTQ character by multiple critics, including Nintendo Life writer Kate Gray.
 In an article celebrating LGBTQ representation in video games, RPGFan writer Stephanie Sybydlo regarded the relationship between Undyne and Alphys as best encapsulating the article, encouraging Undertale players to help ensure that they get together.
 Writer Max Delsohn discussed their gender journey and how they reacted negatively to certain media, including what they describe as "Alphys and Undyne's easy, lesbian love in a whimsical, faraway world" due to the complications they were undergoing.